Elizabeth "Liz" Cooper

 - (505) 277-1419

-As the Social Sciences Librarian, Liz acts as the liaison to the following departments and supports the library needs of their faculty and students: Linguistics, Political Science, Psychology, Sociology, Speech & Hearing Sciences Departments; the National Security Studies Program and the International Studies Program; and the Global Education Office and its Center for English Language & American Culture (CELAC), the Global Education Office, and other departments as needed!
-In this role she regularly meets with students who need research help; provides library instruction sessions; selects materials for related library collections; and in conjunction with the Library's Research Data Services department, supports social science data needs.
+As the Social Sciences Librarian, Liz is the liaison to the Linguistics, Political Science, Psychology, Sociology, and Speech & Hearing Sciences Departments; the National Security Studies Program and the International Studies Program; and the Global Education Office and its Center for English Language & American Culture (CELAC).
+As the liaison to these departments and programs, she conducts one-on-one research consultations with students, faculty and staff; leads library instruction sessions; selects and manages materials for related library collections; and, in conjunction with the Library's Research Data Services department, supports social science data needs.
 She also leads the Library’s Social Sciences Collections Cluster.